Xeiniac/Jellyfin-Potplayer/README.md

 # Jellyfin-Potplayer

-Tested with Jellyfin 10.5.2 and Windows 10.
-Newer version is not promised to work with this script.
-If you have any problem, please open an issue and I'll try my best to help you.
+Tested with Jellyfin 10.8.10 and Windows 11.
+Please note that newer versions are not guaranteed to work with this script.
+If you encounter any issues, please open an issue on the repository, and I'll do my best to assist you.

 ## Installation

 1. Download this repository.
-2. Put `potplayer.ps1` somewhere else on your disk (DO NOT delete it even after you finish this tutorial).
-Edit the Potplayer path in `potplayer.ps1`.
-Notice that you should use double backslash for divider.
+2. Place the `potplayer.ps1` file somewhere on your disk.
+Do not delete it even after completing this tutorial.
+Edit the Potplayer path in `potplayer.ps1`, ensuring you use a double backslash as the divider.
-3. Edit `potplayer.reg`.
-Change the path to where you put `potplayer.ps1`.
-Use double backslash also.
+3. Edit `potplayer.reg` and change the path to where you saved `potplayer.ps1`.
+Use a double backslash in the path as well.
-4. Double click `potplayer.reg` and click yes.
+4. Double-click `potplayer.reg` and click "Yes" to proceed with the installation.
-5. Install the extension called `Tampermonkey BETA` in your browser.
+5. Install the browser extension called "Tampermonkey BETA."
-6. Edit `userscript.js`.
+6. Edit `userscript.js`:
-    1. Change `localhost:8096` to the host of your Jellyfin server.
+    1. Change `localhost:8096` to the host address of your Jellyfin server.
-    2. You can comment out or remove the code from lines 21-24 if you don't want it to mark it as watched after you click play
+    2. If you don't want the script to mark the media as watched after clicking play, you can comment out or remove the code from lines 21-24.
-    3. This step is tricky...
-We need to make sure that the path to video showed in your Jellyfin webpage is corresponding to the actual place on your computer.
-So, if you are using this script on the same computer which runs the Jellyfin server, just skip to step 4.
-If not, please right click on blank area of "This computer" window and choose "add a network location" (or something like it, I use Chinese for the system so I don't know).
-Link the drive where you put all the videos on your Jellyfin server to a local drive.
-For example, after the setup, you should be able to open (for the server) `D:/folder1/video1.mp4` by (on your local computer) `Z:/folder1/video1.mp4`.
+    3. To prevent the script from opening a new tab/window, ensure you allow popups in your browser for the Jellyfin host link you set in step 1.
+    4. Ensuring the video path displayed in your Jellyfin webpage corresponds to the actual location on your computer can be a bit tricky.
+If you're using the script on the same computer that runs the Jellyfin server, you can skip to step 4.
+Otherwise, follow these instructions:
+       - Right-click on a blank area of the "This computer" window.
+       - Choose "Add a network location" (or a similar option, the wording may vary depending on your operating system).
+       - Link the drive where you have stored all the videos on your Jellyfin server to a local drive on your current computer.
+       - For example, after completing the setup, you should be able to open `D:/folder1/video1.mp4` (on the server) by using `Z:/folder1/video1.mp4` (on your local computer).
-    4. Change line 16 in the script.
-Firstly, uncomment the line by deleting the leading double backslash.
-Then change `D:` to the drive on your server to the drive on your local computer.
-If you have some experience on Javascript, your can custom this path processing script by your own.
-Just make sure the path will be same to your local file path.
-For the example mentioned in step 2, the script should be like:
+    5. Change line 16 in the script.
+Uncomment the line by removing the leading double backslash, and change `D:` to the drive letter on your server that corresponds to the drive on your local computer.
+If you have experience with JavaScript, you can customize this path processing script according to your needs.
+Just ensure that the path matches your local file path.
+For example, if you followed the step 2 example, the script should be:
     ```
     path = path.replace('D:', 'Z:');
     ```
-    5. Choose "Add a new script" in the `Tampermonkey` menu.
-Copy and paste the whole script.
-Make sure you enabled the script and when you open Jellyfin, the script is enabled.
+    6. Choose "Add a new script" in the `Tampermonkey` menu.
+Copy and paste the entire script, and make sure you enable it.
+The script should be enabled when you open Jellyfin.
-7. Test by clicking on the play button!
+7. Test the setup by clicking on the play button.
 It should work fine now.
 Enjoy your movies!

 ## How it works

-A user script modifies the play buttons in Jellyfin so that the web player will not be called.
-Instead, a link will be opened and it's a "url protocol" for Potplayer.
-The url protocol will firstly call a powershell script and then pass the video path to Potplayer.
+This solution utilizes a user script to modify the play buttons in Jellyfin.
+Instead of using the web player, a link is opened that follows a "url protocol" for Potplayer.
+This url protocol first calls a PowerShell script, which then passes the video path to Potplayer.
 That's it!

 ## FAQ

-### The browser succeed to bring up the PowerShell script but PotPlayer won't start
+### The browser successfully opens the PowerShell script, but PotPlayer doesn't start
-This is related to Powershell Execution Policy, please see https://github.com/tccoin/Jellyfin-Potplayer/issues/5 for solution.
+This issue is related to the PowerShell Execution Policy.
+Please refer to [this GitHub issue](https://github.com/tccoin/Jellyfin-Potplayer/issues/5) for a solution.

 ### Additional backslash at the end of the path in PotPlayer
-See solution in https://github.com/tccoin/Jellyfin-Potplayer/issues/11 (the issue is in Chinese).
+For a solution to the issue with an additional backslash at the end of the path in PotPlayer, please see [this GitHub issue](https://github.com/tccoin/Jellyfin-Potplayer/issues/11).
+(Note that the issue is in Chinese.)